Abortion foes urge justices to allow limits on abortion drug

 The legal brief by the anti-abortion doctors called particular attention to what it termed “mail-order abortion,” recent changes that allow women to obtain mifepristone by mail, without an in-person visit with a doctor.

-President Joe Biden's administration and Danco have defended the drug as safe and effective, and wanred of chaos for women and providersif the court-ordered changes take effect.
+President Joe Biden's administration and Danco have defended the drug as safe and effective, and warned of chaos for women and providers if the court-ordered changes take effect.

+Pharmaceutical companies, leading medical organizations, former FDA officials, 250 Democratic members of Congress, Democratic-led cities and states and liberal interest groups are backing the administration and Danco.
+Women who say they were injured by abortion, medical groups opposed to abortion, nearly 150 congressional Republicans and Republican-led states are supporting limits on mifepristone.

 The legal challenge to mifepristone, one of the two drugs used in medication abortions, quickly reached the Supreme Court after a federal judge issued a ruling on April 7 that would revoke its FDA approval.